 Capital Teas – Not only did they have the most people visiting their booth at once, they had the most friendliest people working the booth.
 They had some great tasting teas.
 One called the Fountain of Youth, which is a white tea I will be purchasing in the near future.
 The main thing that stuck out at Capital Teas was the Chardonnay tea and the tea beer.
 I don’t drink except once in a blue moon, but this was really good!
 I would have never thought to mix tea with alcohol.
 The mint tea with Stella Artois was great!
 Something I would certainly attempt to make myself.
 All if not most of their teas are loose and I was told that it would last up to 3 months.
 Their website is pretty great, they even talk about cooking with tea.
 If your lucky you may have even had an opportunity to stop in at one of their brick and mortars, but if not you can always order some online at: http://www.capitalteas.com/

 Javazen– Now I am not really a fan of coffee.
 Smells good, but the taste has never really been my thing.
-Javazen made me think differently though.
+My best friend on the other hand cannot function without her Nespresso fix!
+Just the other day she was telling me all about a useful guide to some of the different Nespresso capsules out there that she discovered on the full moon cafe website.
+Ultimately, Javazen made me think differently about coffee.
 They put cacao in the coffee I tasted and it was really good.
 When I spoke to the gentleman and told him I don’t really like coffee, but that Javazen was good, he said a lot of non-coffee drinkers were saying that.
 They liked it so much that some of them had even ordered coffee makers from companies like the great coffee brewers, so that they could enjoy Javazen whenever they wanted it.
 Honestly, I think it’s pretty great considering I don’t drink coffee.
 One thing they definitely want you to know is that it is certified organic.
 It seemed like the chocolate made all the difference.
 Find out more at http://www.drinkjavazen.com/

 Zest Tea– This was pretty interesting, especially for those who drink coffee or energy drinks to give you that boost.
 They decided to put a lot more caffeine then you would normally find in teas rather than succumb to coffee or energy drinks.
 According to them, Zest Tea has as much caffeine as coffee and 3x the levels of traditional tea.
 It also has amino acids to reduce jitters and crashing.
 It tasted pretty good.
 So if you are looking for an alternative try them out at: http://www.getzesttea.com/